Mildew Wolf

 Mildew Wolf is a fictional anthropomorphic wolf, main antagonist, and title character of the Cattanooga Cats segment It's the Wolf!.
 He is the most popular character of the series, and he was voiced by an uncredited Paul Lynde.

 Biography

-Mildew's main goal in the segments was to catch a little sheep named Lambsy, but he was always thwarted by Lambsy's sheep dog Bristle Hound.
+Mildew's main goal in the segments was to catch a little sheep named Lambsy, but he was always thwarted by Lambsy's sheep dog friend and bodyguard, Bristlehound.